cantierecreativo/tedium/README.md

 datetime_field(name, attribute_name = name)
 ```

-Declares the presence of a `datetime_select` set of selects within the page.
-See `date_field` definition for details.
+Just like `date_field`, declares the presence of a `datetime_select` set of selects within the page.

-You can access to the specific hour select element with `start_at_field.hour_element` method (the same applies also for minute select).
+You can access to the specific hour and minute select elements with `.hour_element` and `.minute_element` method.

 ### submit_button